What is Amazon Simple Queue Service?

 -

 Durability – For the safety of your messages, Amazon SQS stores them on multiple servers.
-Standard queues support at-least-once message delivery, and FIFO queues support exactly-once message processing.
+Standard queues support at-least-once message delivery, and FIFO queues support exactly-once message processing and high-throughput mode.

 -